Japanese vs Korean food | The differences between these cuisines

 - 6 The Differences between Japanese and Korean food

 - 7 Both Japanese food and Korean food are delicious

 Japanese cuisine encompasses the traditional and cultural foods of Japan, foods that have evolved through years of cultural and traditional changes.

 It includes a variety of foods native to Japan, such as sushi, ramen, hibachi-style cooked dishes, gyudon, and many more.

 Ramen is becoming so popular and I love the taste so much, I’ve written a complete article on all of the different ingredients you can add to the ramen broth to make it delicious and authentic.

-The traditional and cultural food of Japan comprises of several dishes which are inherited from their ancestors, and there are also quite a few more recent dishes introduced by contact with the Americans.
+The traditional and cultural food of Japan comprises several dishes that are inherited from their ancestors.
+And there are also quite a few more recent dishes introduced by contact with Americans.

-Actually, Korea is quite the same way having many American influences and canned foods in their cuisine in more recent developed dishes, most often out of necessity after the occupation.
+Actually, Korea is quite the same way.
+They have many American influences and canned foods in their cuisine in more recently developed dishes, most often out of necessity after their occupation.

-Although they use the same material and ingredients for preparing food, their cooking methods, style, and tools are quite different.
+Although they use the same materials and ingredients for preparing food, their cooking methods, styles, and tools are quite different.

 One major thing in which they stand out is their process of fermentation.